Sowton

 Most of the industrial estate is covered with large retailers, warehousing and distributing, as well as a small number of manufacturers.
 There is also a Park and Ride location for bus services to Exeter city centre.
 For a number of years there has been an office development on the main road which was left incomplete as the economy took a downturn during construction.

+The parish contains Bishop's Court, the medieval palace of the bishops of Exeter.